 By the 1980s, the club was losing business.
 The wild regulars and women who lived upstairs made the increasingly desegregated crowds anxious and afraid.
 The club’s days seemed to be numbered―until local bar owner Russell George came around.

 When George was ten years old he was the only white boy in a James Brown dance competition judged by the man himself.
 He won.
 By the time he was 15 he’d opened a speakeasy, Jefferson in the Rear, in an apartment in downtown Memphis.
 In his 20s, he was the band manager and a dancer for the R&B group Icebreakers.

 A promoter tipped him off to Earnestine and Hazel’s potential.
 George bought it in the late ’80s, kicked everyone out, and reopened it on St. Patrick’s Day 1993.
 The bar doesn’t get pick up till about midnight when people come to continue drinking or soak up the night’s alcohol with the only item on the menu, the Soul Burger.
 There’s a bar upstairs that opens on weekends to accommodate larger crowds.

 Aside from hosting after-hours crowds, the bar is considered one of the most haunted places in Memphis.
-People hear voices upstairs, and, according to a bartender, the day James Brown died the jukebox just blasted out “I Feel Good” unprompted by hand or quarter.
+People hear voices upstairs, and employees have noted that the jukebox occasionally turns itself on t0 play eerily-appropriate tunes.
+One day, when a paranormal researcher was visiting, a bartender says the machine started playing “Sympathy for the Devil” on its own.
+And on the day James Brown died, the jukebox blasted out “I Feel Good” unprompted by hand or quarter.
 At least the ghosts have good taste.